stackvana/microcule/ReadMe.md

 ## Features

+ - Can map any arbitrary binary like `ls`, `tail` or any compiled app to a streaming HTTP microservice
  - Creates HTTP microservices in multiple Programming Languages
  - Ships with `microcule` binary for starting HTTP microservice servers
  - Modular design, only require the microservice functionality you need